R-parity violating two-loop level rainbowlike contribution to the fermion electric dipole moment: RPV supersymmetric interactions

 \section{RPV supersymmetric interactions}

 Let us first give the Lagrangian of the particles relevant in this discussion.
 The RPV interactions relevant in this discussion are given by the following superpotential:

 with $i,j,k=1,2,3$ indicating the generation, $a,b=1,2$ the $SU(2)_L$ indices.
-The $SU(3)_c$ indices have been omitted. $L$ and $E^c$ denote the lepton doublet and singlet left-chiral superfields. $Q$, $U^c$ and $D^c$ denote respectively the quark doublet, the up-type quark singlet and the down-type quark singlet left-chiral superfields.
+The $SU(3)_c$ indices have been omitted.
+Here $L$, $E^c$, $Q$, $U^c$ and $D^c$ denote the lepton doublet, charged lepton singlet, quark doublet, up-type quark singlet, and down-type quark singlet left-chiral superfields, respectively.
 The bilinear term has been omitted in our discussion.

-Also baryon number violating RPV interactions ($\lambda''_{ijk}$) will be omitted from now, to avoid rapid proton decay.
-This RPV superpotential gives the following lepton number violating Yukawa interactions:
+We will from now only consider the lepton number violating RPV interactions since, as mentioned in the previous section, the observation currently suggests that the lepton number asymmetry is very large \cite{Matsumoto:2022tlr}.
+Moreover, baryon number violating RPV interactions (often denoted as $\lambda''_{ijk}$) lead to rapid proton and nuclear decays, which are constrained by experiments.
+This RPV superpotential yields the following lepton number violating Yukawa interactions:

 The soft breaking terms of the RPV sector will not be considered in this discussion.

 We should also give the supersymmetric interactions of the $R$-parity conserving sector.
 The neutralino mass matrix is given as follows: